 The Six Sigma and Lean courses are typically held at the University of Tennessee, although we are happy to work with clients on custom course options.
 The project work is completed on site at the candidate’s workplace.

-Charles M. Cwiek, a Distinguished Lecturer in the Department of Statistics, Operations and Management Science at The University of Tennessee, specializes in the areas of industrial statistics, quality control methods, ...
+Charles M. Cwiek, a Distinguished Lecturer in the Department of Business Analytics & Statistics at The University of Tennessee, specializes in the areas of industrial statistics, quality control methods, and ...

 Ed Miles is president of Miles & Associates, a management consulting firm focused on improving business performance.
 Ed has worked extensively with senior executives in manufacturing and service organizations to ...

 Keith A. Leitner is a lecturer in the Haslam College of Business at the University of Tennessee.
 In his role at the Graduate and Executive Education area, Keith has created ...

 Tuition: See Six Sigma and Lean course costs are listed under the individual course offerings.
 Course tuitions include classroom materials, lodging and most meals.